dipunj/ipm/README.md

 Motivation
 --------
 This project aims to help hospitals digitalize their in-patient departments.
 In-patient department refers to the department of a hospital that handles patients who are being treated post-operation or are scheduled for a procedure.
-- Built it primarily because saw many doctors in my town struggling with this problem.
+- Built it primarily because I saw many doctors in my town still relying on paper logs and struggling with managing patients.

 Overview
 --------